 What is DBT Therapy?

-The word dialectical is a philosophical term which means two opposite things can be true at the same time.
-Based on this principle, DBT encourages recovering addicts to balance two opposing goals – acceptance and change:
+The word dialectical is a philosophical term that means two opposite things can be true at the same time.
+Based on this principle, DBT therapy encourages recovering addicts to balance two opposing goals – acceptance and change:

 - Reducing dangerous and reckless behaviors, increasing positive emotions, and learning to manage stress